GravityPDF/gravity-pdf/README.txt

 16. A bunch of paid PDF designs are available, as well as additional functionality.

 == Changelog ==

+= 6.8.0 =
+* Feature: Add PDF Download metabox to Gravity Flow Inbox for logged-in users with appropriate capability
+* Security: Only show PDF view/download links on entry list and details page if logged-in user has appropriate capability
+* Housekeeping: Improve performance on admin pages by caching the list of available templates
+* Housekeeping: When permalinks are enabled, generate the PDF URL with/without a trailing slash
+* Bug: Remove whitespace from textarea fields in the PDF settings

 = 6.7.4 =
 * Bug: Resolve PHP error for specific GravityView / GravityChart combo